krishnaShreedhar/wpi_cs539_ml_proj/README.md

 ### Results - Ensemble - Standardized

-After examining the sparsity of values learned in the final dense layers of each model independently, we create a smaller data set of each MRI type where the dimensions across all 3 dimensions are roughly the same across all patients.
-Previosuly each dimension could range in values from extremes of 20 frames to 256+ frames and we were standardizing all these patients to one size leading to drastic upsampling in some cases and drastic downsampling in others.
+After examining the sparsity of values learned in the final dense layers of each model independently, we create a smaller data set of each MRI type where the sizes across all 3 dimensions are roughly the same across all patients.
+Previosuly each dimension could range in values from extremes of 20 frames to 256+ frames and we were setting all these patients to one size leading to drastic upsampling in some cases and drastic downsampling in others.
 Once we selected a subset of MRI scans for each scan type, we resized all patient scans to the minimum of that subset of data and re-ran our ensemble models using this data to get the results below.
+We selected images with dimension 1 greater than 192, dimension 2 greater than 256, and dimension 3 greater than 60.

 |   |   |
 |---|---|